-Cypress Creek EMS is committed to providing exceptional pre-hospital emergency medical care to more than 520,000 people who live and work within Emergency Services District #11, a 177 square mile area of unincorporated Harris County.
+Cypress Creek EMS is committed to providing exceptional pre-hospital emergency medical care to more than 550,000 people who live and work within Emergency Services District #11, a 177 square mile area of unincorporated Harris County.
 CCEMS is dedicated to minimizing the amount of time someone waits for an emergency medical assistance.
-This is accomplished in such a large response area by partnering with other emergency responder agencies to put trained and equipped responders on scene when seconds count.
+This is accomplished in such a large response area by partnering with other emergency responder agencies to put trained and equipped responders on scene quickly when seconds count.

 Common Medical Direction and performance oversight is provided to all the emergency responder agencies working within ESD#11.
 This allows CCEMS the ability to maintain a high standard of care and decrease response times.
 Using a community-based model, CCEMS uses a combination of volunteer medics and responder agencies (Fire and Police).
 Members are medically trained and certified emergency medical personnel per the Texas Department of State Health Services guidelines.

 CCEMS Volunteer Responders is a group of volunteer and career medics who volunteer their services while they are off duty to make emergency responses.
 These members live and work in the area and are often close to an emergency incident.
 Following the community-based model, they are assigned response districts based on where they live within the territory.
 Calls for emergencies within that district are dispatched and if they are available, they respond.

 CCEMS works with the individual responder agency providing oversight, dispatching, training and logistical support.
 Each agency works under a specific set of protocols authorized by Dr. Levon Vartanian, Medical Director for CCEMS.